lomefin/activerecord-tenanted/GUIDE.md

     - it operates on all tenants by default
     - if there are no tenants it will create a database for the default tenant
     - the ARTENANT env var can be specified to run against a specific tenant
+  - db:rollback:DBNAME
+    - dependency of db:rollback
+    - it operates on all tenants by default
+    - the ARTENANT env var can be specified to run against a specific tenant
+    - the STEP env var determines how many migrations to revert (defaults to 1)
   - db:drop:DBNAME replaces db:drop:tenant
     - dependency of db:drop
     - it operates on all tenants by default